sharesgurusharesguru

 • 2.
 The company holds a market share of 0.7% in Chemicals & Petrochemicals.

 • 3.
-In last one year, the company has had a below average growth that other Chemicals & Petrochemicals companies.
+The company is growing at an average growth rate of other Chemicals & Petrochemicals companies.

 Income Statement for DCW